 Getting to the Moon requires a powerful rocket to overcome the pull of Earth's gravity.
-NASA is building the Space Launch System, or SLS, a powerful rocket that will carry astronauts and heavy cargo to the Moon!
-SLS will launch the Orion spacecraft from Kennedy Space Center in Cape Canaveral, Florida.
-Orion will keep astronauts safe hundreds of thousands of miles from home, where getting back to Earth takes days.
+NASA built the Space Launch System, or SLS, to carry astronauts and cargo to the Moon, and beyond!
+On November 16, 2022, SLS launched an uncrewed Orion spacecraft from Kennedy Space Center in Florida on the Artemis I mission.
+The next mission, Artemis II, will take humans on a lunar flyby followed by Artemis III - putting humans on the surface of the Moon!